 Members of the public are advised that face coverings are required in order to enter Town Hall and other Town buildings.
 If you are not able to wear one, we are happy do everything we can in order to assist you outdoors.
 If you do not have a face covering, we can provide one to you.

-The CDC has also issued guidance regarding cloth face coverings, available below.
+The RIDOH has also issued guidance regarding cloth face coverings, available below.

 State of Rhode Island Press Releases & Executive Orders